World Scout Jamboree: Jamboree on the Air

 Amateur radio operators from all over the world participate with over 500,000 Scouts and Guides to teach them about radio and to assist them to contact their fellow Scouts and Guides by means of amateur radio and since 2004, by the VOIP-based Echolink.
 Scouts and Guides are also encouraged to send paper or electronic confirmations known as "QSL cards", or "eQSLs" when they are sent electronically.
 This provides the Scouts and Guides with a means of learning about fellow Scouts and Guides from around the world.
 It is an adjunct to the World Scout Jamboree.

-The event is recognized as one of international participation by the various Scout and Guide organisations, and supports several awards which are a part of Scouting and Guiding programmes.